johnalvero/AWS-Playbook/vpc-subnets.md

 ### DMZ
   - Load Balancers, Jump/Bastion Servers, Proxy Servers, NAT instance
+  - Application instances may be hosted here if there is a strong use-case
   - Open ports 80, 443 and any other application port

 ### Private